top of page

 image000000.JPG

-Our professional musicians are associated with orchestras, universities, and fine arts institutions throughout Europe and the Americas.
+Our professional musicians are associated with orchestras, universities, and fine arts institutions from Europe and the Americas.

-Loon Lake Live has become an enduring series that has performed well over 200 concerts and educational programs throughout the Northern Adirondack area, featuring compositions ranging from hundreds of years old to world premiere commissions for small ensemble, all performed in intimate spaces.
+Loon Lake Live has become an enduring series that has performed over 300 concerts and educational programs throughout the Northern Adirondack area, featuring compositions ranging from hundreds of years old to world premiere commissions for small ensemble, all performed in intimate spaces.

 STEWARDSHIP